colin-gourlay/sundown-sessions/src/content/releases/e/ennio-morricone/the-good-the-bad-and-the-ugly/index.md

 ---
 ## About

-The Good, The Bad and The Ugly is a release by Ennio Morricone released in 1966.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include The Ecstasy Of Gold, The Good, The Bad and The Ugly.
+*The Good, The Bad and The Ugly* has supplied Sundown Sessions with “The Ecstasy Of Gold”, “The Good” and “The Bad and The Ugly”, giving more than one way into Ennio Morricone's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.

 ## Tracks Featured on Sundown Sessions

 - The Ecstasy Of Gold
 - The Good, The Bad and The Ugly